-Cold Process Soap: An Expert Guide to Making it at Home
+Cold Process Soap: An Expert Guide to Making It at Home

 It's made with a special secret ingredient.

-A good cleanser is fundamental to a healthy skincare routine, whether your preference is a heavy-duty oil, a mild soothing cream, or an exfoliating scrub.
-But with the many options out there on the market, you may be doing yourself an injustice by forgetting the humble bar soap.
+We're ready to let you in on a little secret: The perfect bar of soap is waiting to be yours—all you have to do is make it.
+Today, homemade soaps can be crafted with the natural, skin-nourishing ingredients your skin needs and deserves.
+A good cleanser is fundamental to a healthy skin care routine, whether your preference is a heavy-duty oil, a mild soothing cream, or an exfoliating scrub.
+But with the many options out there on the market, you may be doing yourself a disservice by overlooking the humble bar of soap.
 If you want to customize a bar of soap down to the last ingredient, consider the cold process method.

 Cold process soap is made by combining oils and sodium hydroxide lye, which causes a chemical reaction called saponification.
 In the process, you get to choose the oils, scents, colorants, and any other ingredients.
 It's a great way for someone to master the art of soap-making and spa crafts.